Reverberation (album): Background and recording

-During August and September 1987, Echo & the Bunnymen co-headlined a tour of the United States with New Order.
-Despite the tour passing without incident, the performances were deemed to be of poor quality.
-Although American audiences were apparently satisfied by the shows, when the group returned to the United Kingdom for an autumn tour the British music press and audiences were not as enthusiastic.
-Shortly thereafter the band announced plans to record a self-produced album of "savage rock" when there was more free time.
-The group toured the UK and the US again in early 1988.
-These concerts were more positively received than their tour the previous year, with guitarist Will Sergeant being singled out for praise – BBC Radio 1 disc jockey John Peel said, "Will Sergeant was superb, moving in a trice from squalls of angry sound to playing with such care and subtlety that there were whispered asides from his guitar that I would have sworn only he and I had heard."
-In March 1988, the band released a cover version of The Doors' song "People Are Strange".
-However, this failed to impress critics; music paper Melody Maker called it a "rancid effort" and Q said the band had "thrown in the towel".

-Following a Japanese tour in April 1988, lead singer Ian McCulloch announced the band would split up.
+Following a Japanese tour in April 1988, lead singer Ian McCulloch announced that Echo & the Bunnymen would split up.
 Following the announcement, McCulloch returned to the United Kingdom to visit his father who had just suffered two heart attacks and who died just before McCulloch was able to visit him.
 After five months of speculation as to whether the split was genuine, McCulloch met with the other members of the band in September 1988 and, despite attempts to change his mind, told them he was leaving.
-McCulloch later said claimed "The last days of The Bunnymen consisted of a bunch of people who were more interested in changing oil in their cars than rock 'n' roll.
+McCulloch later said "The last days of The Bunnymen consisted of a bunch of people who were more interested in changing oil in their cars than rock 'n' roll.
 That pissed me off.
 I was doing every sodding interview, writing sodding every song."
-Having been persuaded by Rob Dickins at WEA that the band could still be a success in the United States, Sergeant told McCulloch that he and the other two band members, bassist Les Pattinson and drummer Pete de Freitas, planned to continue.
 After a failed attempt to record with The B-52's singers Kate Pierson and Cindy Wilson, the band advertised for a full-time replacement.